pravega/pravega-operator/README.md

 #### Set up Tier 2 Storage

-Pravega requires a long term storage provider known as longtermStorage storage.
+Pravega requires a long term storage provider known as longtermStorage.

 Check out the available [options for long term storage](doc/longtermstorage.md) and how to configure it.